monsagri/WDI_LDN_PROJECT4/README-Template.md

 ###### Testing was done using Mocha, Chai, Enzyme, Supertest and NYC.

-Rivae comes with both back-end and front-end testing.
+Moneymapper comes with both back-end and front-end testing.
 All testing is test-coverage that was added post completion of features, I did not use TDD in this project.

 ### Backend Tests